viral32111/facepunch-commits/README.md

 ### Distribution

-I kindly ask anyone who wishes to redistribute this software to please [contact me](mailto:contact@viral32111.com?subject=Facepunch%20Commits%20Distribution) beforehand so that I may review how the software is being used.
+I kindly ask anyone who wishes to redistribute this project to please [contact me](mailto:contact@viral32111.com?subject=Facepunch%20Commits%20Distribution) beforehand so that I may review how the project is being used.
 Of course, I can't stop people from distributing it, but I would love to see how other users have taken this project and adapted it.

 ### Contributing